ssh(1) — Linux manual page

 contain sensitive data and should be readable by the user

-but not accessible by others (read/write/execute). will
+but not accessible by others (read/write/execute). ssh

-others.
+by others.
 It is possible to specify a passphrase when

 generating the key which will be used to encrypt the